CodeMelted/codemelted_developer/README.md

 7. The disk namespace will determine the path separator character for the given operating system.
 Backslash for windows, forward slash for all unix variants.
 8. The disk namespace will provide the ability to remove a filename / directory from disk.
 9. The disk namespace will provide the ability to determine the temporary directory path on disk.
-10. The disk namespace will provide the ability to read / write an entire file (text or blob) to / from disk.

 ### File